CodeJude/Hangman-Game/README.md

 But when made incorrectly a life is loss

-Enjoy 😉 Coded with ❤️ by Vector
+Enjoy 😉 Coded with ❤️ by Jude